Jean-KOUAGOU/EnhancedRuleLearning/README.md

 - Run AMIE+ on completed knowledge graphs: `cd Method/TransAMIE ` then ` java -jar amie-dev.jar ../datasets/{kb}/train_completed_TransE.txt `

-- To save the generated rules in each case, specify an output directory and file name by adding ` >> directory_name/file_name.txt ` in front of the lines above
+- To save the generated rules in each case, specify an output directory and file name by adding ` >> directory_name/file_name.txt ` at the end of the lines above